 When learning multiplication facts, it is useful to have each fact isolated on a set of practice questions to help reinforce the individual fact.
 The following worksheets isolate each fact.

 Multiplication facts from 13 × 13 = 169 and up worksheets.

 Horizontal Multiplication Facts

-Here is a selection of worksheets that include horizontal questions.
-This orientation is sometimes just a matter of preference.
+A horizontal orientation is sometimes just a matter of preference.
 If students have mastered their multiplication facts, see if these offer any challenge.
 Seeing questions arranged in different ways builds flexibility and adaptability in students.